How to Make Bath Bombs (& A Natural Bath Bomb Recipe with Shea Butter)

 Let’s Learn How to Make Bath Bombs

 My natural bath bomb recipe is perfect for anyone who suffers from skin sensitivities and allergies.
 Not only is it made with natural colorants for bath bombs – in this case pink kaolin clay and orange peel powder – it also contains hydrating shea butter and an uplifting essential oil blend.
 Are you ready to to learn how to make bath bombs?
 Keep reading to learn no just how to make my natural bath bomb recipe, but also about the skin care benefits of the bath bomb ingredients I used.

 What Makes Bath Bombs Fizz?

 There are two key ingredients that give bath bombs their fizz.
 They are citric acid and baking soda.
-When combine, the chemical reaction between these two ingredients creates carbon dioxide.
+When combined, the chemical reaction between these two ingredients creates carbon dioxide.
 This in turn makes the bath bombs fizz.
 Some bath bombs, such as the bath bombs made popular by Lush, also contain synthetic foaming agents such sodium lauryl sulfate (SLS), Sodium Lauryl Sulfoacetate (SLSA) or sodium coco-sulfate (SCI.)
 The addition of these ingredients gives bath bombs amazing bubbles in addition to the fizz.